 Ironically, even though ALIAS Technology has never sought the spotlight, our work has been noticed.
 Sometimes we are interviewed as the foil, the dissenting voice, and the voice of forensic standards.
 We are happy to play that role in the public discourse.
 In fact, Carole Chaski was the first person –in 1996– to speak out against junk science in forensic linguistics.
 Her discussion of junk science in forensic linguistics was a very unpopular stance at the time and is still unpopular in some quarters.
 Again, we don’t mind.

 We know we serve a higher purpose than popularity or academic groupthink.
 We speak out because we feel morally obligated to protect the justice system from those kinds of “forensic linguistic experts” who are not well-trained in linguistics and forensic science.
-We know that scientific research can simply be too hard for some people to pursue, but we also know that our justice system needs scientists to speak out when pseudo-science is being used in a case.
+We know that scientific research can simply be too difficult and time-consuming for some “experts” to pursue, but we also know that our justice system needs scientists to speak out when pseudo-science is being used in a case.

 Sometimes our work is written about as an emerging science.
 It is especially exciting when a science writer or a legal reporter realizes what linguistics can offer and recognizes the value of our unique approach to forensic linguistics.
-Generally it takes someone with intellectual rigor to understand what we do.
+Generally it takes someone with curiosity, logical thinking, and intellectual rigor to understand what we do.
 Again, thank you!

 And sometimes our work has been portrayed in crime fiction.
 It’s fun, but it’s not the real thing.

 Dr. Katherine Ramsland, a world-renown forensic psychologist, posted about forensic linguistics and the 2014 TALE Summer Workshop on her blog Shadow Boxing at Psychology Today.